Things to do

 Peach Trees camping area is 45km north-west of Kilcoy along the Kilcoy–Murgon Road.

 Camp on the lush grass beside Yabba Creek, in an area suitable for tents, caravans, campervans and larger groups.
-Facilities include: fire rings (bring your own clean, untreated firewood such as mill off-cuts), tap water (unsuitable for drinking without treatment as it is pumped from the creek and bore and may contain organisms that can cause illness), wheelchair-accessible toilets and QldParks-Wifi.
+Facilities include: fire rings (bring your own clean, untreated firewood such as mill off-cuts), tap water (unsuitable for drinking without treatment as it is pumped from the creek and may contain organisms that can cause illness), and wheelchair-accessible toilets.

 Peach Trees Wheelchair Friendly camp site, within the main camping area, is specifically designed for people with a wheelchair.
-A disabled sticker must be displayed on the vehicle windscreen.
+A disability parking permit must be clearly displayed on the vehicle windscreen.

 Camping permits must be booked in advance, online or by phone.